 FOR IMMEDIATE RELEASE:

-The in-depth survey of senior executives at 250 Maryland businesses offers a rare quantitative glimpse into the sentiment of the state’s business leaders.
-This is the first installment of the survey since the fourth quarter of 2011.
+The survey of senior executives at 250 Maryland businesses provides a quantitative glimpse into the sentiment of the state’s business leaders during the third quarter of 2018.

-Among the key findings of 2018 Maryland Business Climate Survey pilot:
+Among the key findings of 2018 Q3 Maryland Business Climate Survey:

-Perceptions of Maryland’s Business Climate Have Improved: The percentage of firms viewing Maryland as business friendly increased from 22 percent in the fourth quarter of 2011 to 47 percent in the fourth quarter of 2017.
-The percentage of businesses holding a negative view of the state’s business climate decreased from 43 percent in the fourth quarter of 2011, to 17 percent in this most recent survey.
+Maryland’s Business Climate Improves Slightly: The percentage of firms viewing the state as business-friendly rose slightly from 46 percent in second quarter 2018 to 52 percent in third quarter 2018.
+The percentage of businesses with a negative view of the state’s business climate remained steady at 17 percent.

-Washington-Area Businesses Show Greatest Optimism: Sixty percent of the firms in the Washington suburbs have a positive view of the business climate while only 39 percent of firms in the Baltimore metropolitan area view the business climate favorably.
-Forty-two percent of firms in the rest of the state have a favorable view.
+Divergent Views Between Baltimore & D.C.
+Suburbs: Sixty-one percent of firms in the Washington suburbs had a positive view of the business climate while only 33 percent of firms in Baltimore City had a positive view.

-Read the full survey findings and methodology at mdbusinessclimate.org.
+Read the full survey findings and methodology at www.mdbusinessclimate.org/survey.